wpostma/LaunchpadScriptV3/README.md

 3. A pdf might get made at some point and a youtube video showing this when it's further along.

-4. Top Row Button Functions (may differ by mode, items below are how it works in grid mode) UP - Play/Stop.
+4. Top Row Button Functions (may differ by mode, items below are how it works in grid mode) UP - Play/Stop.  +SHIFT= Musical Stop.  +META=
        Hit to play and when playing hit again to stop.
 Hit shift key to do a fade out and stop.
-    DOWN - MODE/VIEW.
+    DOWN - Select SubMode 0,1,2

        Press while in grid mode to shift the bottom half through different octaves of keys.
 The highest set of keys also has midi CCs.
     LEFT - Previous track. +SHIFT= TrackBank Shift Up     +META = Previous Mode.
     RIGHT - Next track.    +SHIFT=  TrackBank Shift Down  +META = Next mode.

     SESSION - META key.
 Works as a second shift key, for key combinations.
-    USER1 - not yet defined.
+    USER1 - GO INTO SPLIT MODE.
+BOTTOM HALF IS PLAYABLE MIDI NOTES.
+TOP HALF OF GRID remains launching.
     USER2 - not yet defined.
     MIXER - Acts as a shift key with many other buttons including UP,DOWN,LEFT,RIGHT, and many of the side buttons.